maping/java-maven-calculator-web-app/README.md

 ```shell
 mvn jetty:run
 ```
-By default, the jetty port is 9999, so you should visit
+By default, the jetty port is 9999, so you should visit following urls in browser:

 http://localhost:9999/calculator/api/calculator/ping